dnetguru/JSUNFuck/README.md

 # JSUNFuck
-The goal of this project is to deobfuscate/decode JavaScript files that were proccessed with JSFuck (http://www.jsfuck.com)
+The goal of this project is to deobfuscate/decode (using a cryptanalytic approach) JavaScript files that were proccessed with JSFuck (http://www.jsfuck.com)

 # Usage
 You can run the program with the provided test files or create your own using the jsfuck.js _(located @ https://github.com/aemkei/jsfuck/blob/master/jsfuck.js)_